hashicorp/design-system/website/docs/components/link/inline/partials/guidelines/guidelines.md

 ### Secondary

-Use the secondary variant for less important links, when the primary link can't be used, or when there are multiple links in a block of text.
+Use the secondary variant for less important links, when the primary link can’t be used, or when there are multiple links in a block of text.

 #### Secondary example